vipul-bhatt/vipul-bhatt.github.io/research.md

 </div>

 <div class="show-text">
-  <p>Overconfidence and Performance: Experimental Evidence from a Simple Real-Effort Task (with Angela Smith) , under review</p>
+  <p>Overconfidence and Performance: Experimental Evidence from a Simple Real-Effort Task (with Angela Smith) , revise and resubmit, Journal of Behavioral and Experimental Economics.</p>
   <span class="hidden-text"> <span style="background-color:lightgrey"><b> Abstract</b> </span> <br> Using a simple real-effort counting task and frequency-based forecast
 elicitation, we document significant absolute and relative overconfidence for a diverse subject pool.
 Consistent with the Dunning-Kruger effect,